dhruvshan/ido-ux/src/docs/files/devguide01.md

 Gnosis Auction is a platform for conducting fair, transparent, and decentralized token price discovery.

-Gnosis Auction enables Batch auctions for everyone, it aims to provide a resilient and easy-to-use tool that enables anybody to auction ERC-20 tokens on Ethereum.
+Gnosis Auction enables Batch auctions for everyone.
+It aims to provide a resilient and easy-to-use tool that enables anybody to auction ERC-20 tokens on Ethereum.

 #### Batch Auctions

 Batch auctions are a fair pricing method that has been battle tested in traditional finance.
-Some of its uses include everydays Open auction in the NYSE, Direct listings, as well as in IPOs (Google being the most prominent).
+Some of its uses include everyday Open Auctions in the NYSE, Direct Listings, as well as IPOs (Google being the most prominent).

-Gnosis Auction’s mechanism adds few major benefits over existing approaches available today on Ethereum like fixed price sales, Dutch Auctions, IBCO or Balancer LBP.
-Gnosis Auction is front running resistant, offers user friendly bidding experience, enables users full control over their participation price, and offers a fair single clearing price.
+Gnosis Auction’s mechanism adds major benefits over existing approaches available today on Ethereum like fixed price sales, Dutch Auctions, IBCO or Balancer LBP.
+Gnosis Auction is front-running resistant, offers an user friendly bidding experience, enables users full control over their participation price, and offers a transparent single clearing price.

 #### Benefits